Learn how to insert a Picture into a Cell in Excel?

 For an instance, have a look at the example given below:

 Well, here you can see the logos of the Popular Companies.
-Dominos, Starbucks, Pizza Hut etc. Now, whenever you’ll be applying filter to these cells the logos will automatically get filtered.
+Dominos, Starbucks, Pizza Hut, etc. Now, whenever you’ll be applying a filter to these cells the logos will automatically get filtered.

 This tutorial will be very helpful for you if your task is centered on with Products/SKUs and the images.